 New Wilderness (Central Mountains Proposal)

-WW and the Hidden Gems Campaign are rallying around Sen. Udall’s Central Mountains proposal
+WW is rallying around Sen. Udall’s Central Mountains proposal

-The Wilderness Workshop, in partnership with the Colorado Mountain Club, the Wilderness Society and the Colorado Environmental Coalition, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.
+The Wilderness Workshop, in partnership with the Wilderness Society and Conservation Colorado, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.

-Our Hidden Gems proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate.
+Our citizens’ wilderness proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate.
 We’re now advocating for both these legislative vehicles, while at the same time making the case that they should include even more areas.

-The larger (340,000-acre) Hidden Gems vision remains, and the Hidden Gems Campaign continues to advocate for wilderness designation for the additional vision areas, working with user groups to remove any outstanding objections to their being included in future legislation.
+Our earlier and larger (340,000-acre) vision for new wilderness remains, and we will continue to advocate for wilderness designation for the additional vision areas, working with user groups to remove any outstanding objections to their being included in future legislation.

-The Hidden Gems Campaign has its own website, www.whiteriverwild.org – please visit it for detailed descriptions, maps and photos of all the proposed wilderness additions.
+The citizens’ wilderness proposal has its own website, www.whiteriverwild.org – please visit it for detailed descriptions, maps and photos of all the proposed wilderness additions.